Kitchen Debate: Television broadcast and global reaction

+Impact and legacy

+The Kitchen Debate's impact is reflected through ongoing consumerism trends in the U.S. as well as globally.
+Nixon considered the convenience displayed through the choice in consumption a strength of capitalism over communism.
+The bright and exciting options were deemed as one of the benefits of capitalism as consumers were allowed a choice instead of having more limited options and less commodities to choose from.
+As historian Sarah A. Lichtman notes, "What was for sale [at the Kitchen Debate] was the American way of life, or rather, a version of how the American government wanted the world to see it."
+Historian Bess Williamson observes that "Today, former Soviet republics still struggle to balance economic stability with consumer choice, while we in the prosperous West have come to question the benefits of a household stuffed with gadgets."

 The trip raised Nixon's profile as a public statesman, greatly improving his chances of receiving the Republican presidential nomination the following year.
 Khrushchev in a 1961 meeting with Nixon's opponent in the ensuing election, John F. Kennedy, would joke that he had voted for Kennedy.

 In the Kitchen Debate, Khrushchev claimed that Nixon's grandchildren would live under communism and Nixon claimed that Khrushchev's grandchildren would live in freedom.
 In a 1992 interview, Nixon commented that at the time of the debate, he was sure Khrushchev's claim was wrong, but Nixon was not sure that his own assertion was correct.
 Nixon said that events had proven that he was indeed right because Khrushchev's grandchildren (Khrushchev's son Sergei Khrushchev was a naturalized American citizen) now lived in freedom, referring to then recent collapse of the Soviet Union.